 Italy, more than any other country represented in the timeline, produced some of the most genuine and decadently delicious progressive rock during the early ‘70s.
 Even more obscure than the English “cult classics”, only the polycarbonate and aluminum of the compact disc has allowed these treasures, originally pressed in the hundreds, to be resurrected from both obscurity and oral legend.
 One of the most prime examples is Il Balletto di Bronzo (“bronze ballet”).
 Another Neapolitan band, their debut album Sirio 2222, released in 1970 on RCA, owed much to the ‘60s psychedelia; prog rock it certainly wasn’t.
 However, in 1971, guitarist Lino Ajello and drummer Giancarlo Stinga added two new players to the line-up: bassist Vito Manzari and most significantly, ex Città Frontale keyboardist Gianni Leone.
 Leone quickly instigated a new musical direction for the band, and the resulting album, Ys, remains one of the most revered classics of the era.
 A concept album about a mythical city in Breton folklore, the album consists of five movements.
 With a foreboding chorus, “Introduzione” unfolds to the classically inspired organ of Leone.
 Halfway through the track Manzari’s bass cues up a prog rock workout which the band hammers out with a manic intensity reminiscent of Van Der Graaf Generator, yet certainly original in their own right.
 While the band is up to task, it’s Leone’s keyboards that steal the show, presenting a classic palette throughout: organ, piano, Mellotron, Moog and spinet (similar to a harpsichord); it’s almost a dissolute pleasure.
 Leone’s Italian language vocals and the female chorus are similarly discordant, as “Secondo Incontro” (“second encounter”) attests, yet throughout the album, Il Balletto di Bronzo is heavy, dissonant, reckless, completely over the top and all the more wonderful for it.
 This is classic Italian progressive rock.
 The band attempted an English language version of the album, however it never saw completion.
 (Decades later two tracks were released as a CD single; in addition to the English lyrics, it features a different mix from the album).
 After a bout of touring and a second single in 1973, the band broke up due to lack of success.
 So again, I’d like to tip my glass to Il Balletto di Bronzo, and the many, many other Italian progsters that offered some of the most interesting and eclectic music of the era.
 Salute!

-Uriah Heep, named after the Charles Dickens character, was certainly one of the most critically-derided bands of the era.
-The classic quote goes something like "if this band makes it I'll have to kill myself ".
-Sadly, a few of the members did.
-Bassist Gary Thain died in 1976 while lead singer David Byron took his own life a decade later.
-Byron and guitarist Mick Box had previously been in the band Spice, while keyboardist Ken Hensley came from The Gods.
-Uriah Heep's debut album appeared in 1970, followed quickly by two albums in 1971.
-Heep's sound was much closer to the heavy thunder of Deep Purple or Lucifer's Friend than anything progressive, but their albums were original enough.
-All through this, the band went through several personnel changes before settling down with Thain on bass and Lee Kerslake on drums.
-Demons and Wizards is certainly their finest hour.
-It has all the accoutrements of a good prog rock record - songs about wizards and demons, plenty of Hammond organ, and a Roger Dean cover.
-But the one element that raises the bar is quite simply, great songs.
-Whether "The Wizard" or "Traveler In Time", each track rocks hard and is full of tasty hooks.
+Uriah Heep, named after the Charles Dickens character, was certainly one of the more critically-derided bands of the era.
+The classic quote goes something like “if this band makes it I’ll have to kill myself” (Rolling Stone, Melissa Mills, 1970).
+Sadly, a few of the members did, New Zealander Gary Thain in 1976 while David Byron (nee David Garrett) died in 1985.
+Lead singer Byron and guitarist Mick Box had previously been in Essex based The Stalkers, which mutated into Spice in 1967.
+With the arrival of bassist Paul Newton the following year, they recorded a lone single, but also signed on with manager Gerry Bron.
+Former The Gods’ keyboardist Ken Hensley came on board during recording sessions in late 1969, at which point Spice changed their name to Uriah Heep.
+Recorded at Lansdowne Studio, their debut album appeared in 1970 followed quickly by two albums in 1971.
+Heep’s sound was much closer to the heavy thunder of Deep Purple or Lucifer’s Friend than anything strictly progressive, but their albums were original and contained epic gems such as “Salisbury” and “July Morning”.
+All through this, the band endured persistent personnel changes (mainly with drummers) before settling down in 1972 with Thain (formerly with Keef Hartley Band) on bass and Lee Kerslake (another Gods’ alumnus) on drums.
+Demons And Wizards is certainly Uriah Heep's finest hour.
+It has all the accoutrements of a good prog rock record: songs about wizards and demons, plenty of Hammond organ and a Roger Dean cover.
+But the one element that raises the bar is quite simply great songwriting.
+Whether “The Wizard”, “Traveler In Time” or “Circle Of Hands” each track rocks hard and is full of tasty hooks.
 From start to finish, the album moves with total consistency and sets a blueprint for the stadium-sized anthem rock that appeared later in the decade.
-The Heep nearly had a hit single in the classic "Easy Livin'" and the album reached the Top 20 in both the UK and US, earning gold status as well.
-The follow-up album, Magician's Birthday, was (according to the band) even more "experimental", yet later efforts veered farther and farther away from anything progressive.
-The band continues to this day.
+The Heep nearly had a hit single in the classic “Easy Livin’” and the album reached the Top 20 in both the UK and US, earning gold status as well.

 The roots of Agitation Free were in the same creative scene that most bands in Berlin of the late 60s shared.
 The group was founded in 1967 by bassist Michael Günther and guitarist Lutz "Lüül" Ulbrich, and by the time their ranks had congealed enough to record their debut album, drummer Christopher Franke had already departed to Tangerine Dream, and guitarist Ax Genrich to Guru Guru.
 Improvisation and experimentation were at the band's core, and fortunately endurance as well.
 By 1971, keyboardist Michael Hoenig, guitarist Jörg Schwenke and drummer Burghard Rausch had joined Günther and Ulbrich, and teamed up with avant garde composer Thomas Kessler and his Berlin studio.
 Using a grant from the Goethe Institute, the band traveled to Egypt, Lebanon and Cyprus.
 Returning to Berlin, Agitation Free recorded their debut album, Maelsch, for the Music Factory label in 1972.
 "You Play For Us Today" opens with a soundbite from their trip, one of the many field recordings interspersed throughout the record, while "Sahara City" drifts in stasis until it erupts.
 "AlaTul" offers a progressive sound, anchored by organ and punctuated by a gripping rhythm from Rausch and guest Uli Popp.
 "Pulse" rises from a simple pulsating synth, just as the title track "Malesch" does from an organ line.
 Much like music from the Middle East, the band builds on a pattern, propelled forward by a fluid and moving rhythm.
 As avant-garde or even academic as their roots may be, there's still a musicality to the band that defies their pedigree.
 Like the best of American psychedelia, Agitation Free harbor nothing for weirdness' sake, but offer a free rock that's both stirring and moving.
 The closing "Ruecksturz" reprises a melodious theme, pointing the direction for their next album.